seaslicensing/seaslicensing.github.io/index.md

 * [Join GitHub](https://github.com/join)

 Note that your account belongs to you (and GitHub), so you can use any name that is still available in the GitHub account namespace.
-If you want to register an account dedicated to Penn-related work, consider using your PennKey username (yourpennname-upenn, i.e. bfrankln-upenn) to simplify collaboration with other Penn users.
+If you want to register an account dedicated to Penn-related work, consider using your PennKey username if it's available (or yourpennname-upenn, i.e. bfrankln-upenn) to simplify collaboration with other Penn users.
 Account names are not unique to the upenn organization, so do not assume that a GitHub account belongs to a Penn affiliate because it is the same as someone's PennName.

 All members of the upenn GitHub organization are required to have two-factor authentication enabled on their GitHub accounts.
 If you have not done so already, see these instructions: